loukylor/VRC-Mods/README.md

 ## Features
 Each entry to the player list is a button that will open the user in the QuickMenu on click.
-The player's name will be colored to the rank they are (OGTrustRanks compatible!), each entry also has the player's ping, fps, platform, avatar performance and distance from you.
+The player's name will be colored to the rank they are (OGTrustRanks compatible!), each entry also has the player's ping, fps, platform, avatar performance, distance from you, and number of owned objects.
+Note that the number of owned objects will be inaccurate in instances where you're alone and also when you first join an instance.
 You may also toggle each of these on and off.
 So, if you don't like how the avatar performance takes up space, you can turn it off.